OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 We started this series with a look at traditional database delivery hell, and the various factors that reinforce a vicious cycle that leads to a technical debt singularity.
 We then went on to imagine a better way, covering the theoretical foundations of resilience, continuous delivery, and loose coupling.
 However, while we went into some detail imagining what a better system might look like, I’ve not written in any technical detail about how to transition from one architecture to the other.

-In my next post, we’ll switch gears.
+In my next post (post 6), we’ll switch gears.
 We’ll move from theory into practice, with the first of three technical posts intended to aid you to develop three important capabilities that will support your transition to a loosely coupled architecture.

 In the first of these three posts we’ll talk about the replacement of shared dev/test instances with the self-service and on-demand provisioning of useable and regulatory compliant dev/test environments.
 After that, we’ll finish this series with two posts that discuss near-zero downtime releases and a safe process for breaking monoliths up into smaller services.